mattiasflodin/reckless/doc/performance.md

 to a set of files.
 Somewhere around iteration 75 (i.e. after writing about 1.2 GiB) the disk buffer appears to fill up, causing increased write latency in the kernel.
-Reckless can hide this by allowing logging to continue while the writes are in process, and then combining all outstanding writes into a single I/O operation.
+Reckless can hide this by allowing logging to continue while the writes are in progress, and then combining all outstanding writes into a single I/O operation.

 The average call latencies relative to reckless are: